Wyoming Cavalry (2026-): The New Cavalry, American Indoor Football, then independent (2026)

-American Indoor Football co-owner Dominic Montero, also owner of the Cedar Rapids River Kings (now the Titans) and Coralville Chaos (now the North Michigan Muskies), announced the founding and addition of the expansion Wyoming Cavalry to the league to begin play in the 2026 season.
+American Indoor Football co-owner Dominic Montero, also owner of the Cedar Rapids River Kings (now the Titans) and Coralville Chaos (later the now-defunct North Michigan Muskies), announced the founding and addition of the expansion Wyoming Cavalry to the league to begin play in the 2026 season.
 The team would be based in Gillette, Wyoming, and are expected to play their home games at Wyoming Center at the CAM-PLEX in Gillette replacing the since-folded Gillette Mustangs, formerly of Champions Indoor Football.
 In an interview with KCRG-TV in Cedar Rapids, representatives with Cedar Rapids and Coralville originally indicated plans to revive the Mustangs, but to avoid legal challenges (Steven Titus, the chairman of Arena Football One, owns the rights to that name), opted to adopt the Cavalry name instead with the Mustang colors of sage green and Vegas gold.
 The official website and Facebook profile were launched in March 2025.
 The official announcement was released on March 28, 2025, and a press conference took place on May 1, 2025, in Gillette.

 The Cavalry are named after the original Wyoming Cavalry franchise that played in several leagues including the original Indoor Football League in 2000, National Indoor Football League from 2001 to 2007, the then-American Indoor Football Association (now the AIF) from 2008 to 2010 and finally the current Indoor Football League from 2011 to 2014 before folding.
 Mike and Argeri Layton, who owned the original incarnation of the Wyoming Cavalry, have given their approval to the new franchise.